aviator-co/upload-action/README.md

 # Github Action to upload test artifacts to Aviator

 Aviator is a developer productivity platform that helps keep builds stable at scale.
-This action is designed as an extension to the Aviator service that helps upload test artifacts to the Aviator server.
+This GitHub action is an extension to the Aviator service that uploads test artifacts to the Aviator server.
 Aviator analyzes and catalogs these test artifacts to perform the following functions:

 - Identify flaky tests in the system reactively and proactively.
 Aviator provides APIs and webhooks to report these results.
 - Historical view of a particular test case - how often has the test failed (flaky or not), and has the test become stable / unstable.
 Views by feature branches vs. base branches.